-Now, it’s time for the fun stuff; grab your spray paint and shake it meticulously for 15-20 minutes.
+It’s time for the fun stuff; grab your spray paint and shake it meticulously for 15-20 minutes.
 Side-by-side by a sweeping motion, spray paint the pipe, starting from the top and working your way down to the bottom.
 Paint PVC pipe with thin, continuous layers overlapping the paint as you move down the pipe.
-That, done properly, will make a good coat and avoid unnecessary drips.
+Doing that correctly will make a good coat and avoid unnecessary drips.

 Step 6: Applying the Second Coat

-This is an interesting part of the process as people tend to make more mistakes here, assuming that painting the second time somehow requires less cautiousness.
+This is an exciting part of the process as people tend to make more mistakes here, assuming that painting the second time requires less cautiousness.
 Before going for the second, allow the paint to dry for at least 20-30 minutes.
-If you have to keep the piping on the ground to paint, wait until the first side is dry and then turn it over to start on the other side.
+If you must keep the piping on the ground to paint, wait until the first side is dry and then turn it over to start on the other side.
 Don’t overlap paint on the side you’re already painted to achieve an even, good-looking layer.

 Like all the spray painting generally done, you have to apply multiple thin layers on PVC pipe until the “true color” is reached.

 Step 7: Let it Dry for 24 Hours

 Allow the paint to air-dry for at least 24 hours before using it for any project.
-Ensuring a good drying period is important for getting the best results or a project that could escape the pipe’s new paint.
-If you’re not sure about the best drying time, check the manufacturer’s instructions.
+Ensuring a reasonable drying period is essential for getting the best results or a project that could escape the pipe’s new paint.
+Check the manufacturer’s instructions if you’re unsure about the best drying time.
 After completing your project, use a water-dampened cotton cloth to wipe and clean the pipe.

 Fascinating Read – What is PVC Fittings? | What is PVC Connection? | The Definitive Guide

 There are multiple brands in the market manufacturing PVC-adhering paints, but as far as my knowledge and experience, two brands stand out:

 - Krylon Fusion All-In-One™

 - Rust-O-Leum Paint for Plastic®

 Both these spray-paint brands are available in your nearby home centers or hardware stores.
 The names listed above – KrylonFusion, and Rust O-Leum are all available in a spray can format.

 Can You Paint PVC Pipe: Avoidances